michaelilkanayev1997/Gatsby-blog/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a typical Gatsby project.

-    .
-    ├── node_modules
-    ├── src
-    ├── .gitignore
-    ├── gatsby-browser.js
-    ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
-    ├── package.json
-    └── README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.